Feeling Judged?

 Also, my mother-in-law doesn't like me anymore.
 I think she blames me for her son not spending as much time with her or his other family members.
 This is not true , of course, but it's still off-putting when I can feel her disdain even though I know it's her stuff, not mine.

-I know that I will not be able to change their behaviors but perhaps I can learn to be less annoyed and regain enjoying my holidays.
+I know that I will not be able to change their behaviors but perhaps I can learn to be less annoyed and regain enjoyment from my holidays.
 This is so much easier said than done so I am hoping that you may be able to illuminate a path for me.

-Thank you for sharing you talent and expertise via your podcast.
-I have found it very helpful and have shared it with friends and family members, too.”
+Thank you for sharing your talent and expertise via your podcast.
+I have found it very helpful and have shared it with friends and family members, too.

 Listen and hear what I share with Miss S including: